Pinkishe Foundation

 A pelvic exam may be performed to check for any abnormalities in the reproductive organs.

-One of the most common concerns for women with PCOS is fertility.
+One of the most common concerns for women with PCOS is conception difficulties.
 Due to irregular or absent ovulation, conceiving can be more challenging.
 However, it’s important to know that many women with PCOS can still get pregnant, either naturally or with medical assistance.

 Women with PCOS often don’t ovulate regularly, meaning they don’t release an egg during every menstrual cycle.
 This makes it harder to get pregnant without medical intervention.
 Additionally, the hormonal imbalances can affect the quality of the eggs, further complicating conception.